 Currently, certain messaging features in the Zendesk Agent Workspace are not supported by Zendesk's Data Center Location (DCL) offering.
 Our Regional Data Hosting Policy lists all covered features.
 This topic describes the current DCL limitations in the Agent Workspace, specifying covered and uncovered features within the Agent Workspace.
 Zendesk is working to remove these limitations and ensure that Agent Workspace fully supports DCL.

 In the Agent Workspace, Ticketing System Helpdesk features (formerly known as Support) are covered by DCL.
-This includes tickets, users, attachments, and the Facebook and Twitter channels you activate through Facebook pages and Twitter accounts in Admin Center.
+This includes tickets, users, attachments, and the Facebook and X (formerly Twitter) channels you activate through Facebook pages and X accounts in Admin Center.

-Live Chat features (formerly known as Chat) are not covered by DCL.
-These are the chat features you activate from the Chat dashboard.
+Live chat features (formerly known as Chat) are covered by DCL with exceptions listed in the Regional Data Hosting Policy.
+These are the live chat features you activate from the Chat dashboard.
 See Location of Service Data in Zendesk Chat for details.